Supreme Court hears biggest Second Amendment case in a decade

 He said that the city's actions don't fix problems with the law.

-"The revised regulations," Clement argued, "demand continuous and uninterrupted transport (forbidding a stop at a gas station or a coffee shop en route), require written permission before a handgun can be taken to a gunsmith, and preclude transport to a summer rental house."
+"The revised regulations," Clement argued in court papers, "demand continuous and uninterrupted transport (forbidding a stop at a gas station or a coffee shop en route), require written permission before a handgun can be taken to a gunsmith, and preclude transport to a summer rental house."

 Clement said there was nothing to stop the city, or another jurisdiction, from implementing a similar law.